United States National Research Council rankings

-The United States National Research Council had conducted a survey, and compiled a report, on United States Research-Doctorate Programs approximately every 10 years, although the time elapsed between each new ranking had sometimes exceeded 10 years.
+The National Research Council rankings are surveys carried out periodically by the United States National Research Council of research doctorate programs in United States higher education.
+The values, rating rather than ranking programs per subject area, are typically revised about every 10 years after a multi-year survey.

 Methodology

 Data collection for the most recent report began in June 2006; it was released on September 28, 2010.
 These rankings did not provide exact ranks for any university or doctoral program; rather, a statistical range was given.
 This was because "the committee felt strongly that assigning to each program a single number and ranking them accordingly would be misleading, since there are significant uncertainties and variability in any ranking process."

 Two series of rankings were offered: